saylordotorg/course_comm101/Unit15.md

+---
+layout: default
+title: "COMM101: Public Speaking"
+course_description: "An examination of the elements and factors which result in an effective speech."
+next: ../Unit16
+previous: ../Unit14
+---
 **Unit 15: Persuasive Speaking** <span id="15"></span>
 *Most speakers consider persuasive speaking as the most difficult of the three basic types (informative, persuasive, and entertaining).
 One of